• Skip to content

 Location : Stanley, Idaho – Sawtooth Mountains

-Project Design : Two mountain cabins, designed as cluster, echo an spatial relationship found in historic mining towns of Idaho.
+Project Concept : Two mountain cabins, designed as cluster, echo an spatial relationship found in historic mining towns of Idaho.
 From a distance, the steep metal roof, reclaimed wood, and stone resonate with local vernacular.
 Close-up the design is challenged with new approaches to composition, assembly performance, and structure.
 The design is unrepeatable, in that it strategically frames the landscape from positions inside and out.
 Rather than providing a grand view, the landscape is interpreted through space and storytelling.

 Project Values : Community Character , Solar Orientation , High-Performance Assembly .